 Every public space tells a story about what’s important, and Bemidji is home to more than 35+ unique sculptures created by talented regional artists.
 Stroll through downtown Bemidji while viewing these remarkable works.

 Bemidji Sculpture Walk is a large collection of sculptures installed all over the city.
-Local artists created these sculptures and represent various themes such as wildlife, cultural heritage, local history, etc.
+Local artists created these sculptures representing various themes such as wildlife, cultural heritage, local history, etc.

 Some of these sculptures are interactive, making them even more interesting for tourists.
 Thus, the Sculpture Walk is a popular draw for tourists and residents of Bemidji alike.